2 Day STS Manual Therapy Course – Spinal Mobilisations and Peripheral Mobilisations

 Day 2 – Spinal Mobilisations, Manual Therapy for the Cervical, Thoracic, Lumbar and Sacro-Iliac areas will be taught.

 Taught by David Jenkins BSc(hons) Sports Therapy, Member of The Society of Sports Therapists MSST

-We run our Manual Therapy courses with 4 – 6 candidates maximum and are offering 3 early bird places on each course at £325 per candidate saving £75.
+We run our Manual Therapy courses with 4 – 6 candidates maximum and are offering 3 early bird places on our 2 day course at £600 per candidate saving £200 of the £800 list price.
 To book an early bird place please email and call us as these spaces can only be booked via website, BACS transfer or payment over the phone.
 Terms and conditions apply.

 David has over the years and when last year working on “Outlaw King” had the opportunity to apply these techniques daily over a 4 month period with the same cast members therefore measure the successful outcome and order the techniques should be applied.

 This certificated CPD course is designed for Health Care Professionals qualified and already in clinical practice as a one of the following – Sports Therapist , Physiotherapist, Massage Therapist, Remedial Therapist and Neuromuscular Therapist or currently studying any of the previous mentioned professions.
 A working knowledge of physiology and anatomy is recommended.
 Get in touch if you are unsure.
 Please check with your insurance company that you will be insured to use these techniques on completion of the course.

 Course Pen Drive with videos of all the techniques and SSMT belt will be supplied for each candidate.

 David will discuss the following as they arise during the course and again at the end of the course,-